-On an unrelated note to the above, if you would like to sneak this one on the table without any argument, hide the jar of peanut butter before your better half sees it.
+An unrelated note to the above: if you would like to sneak this flank steak with peanut butter noodles on the table without any argument, hide the jar of peanut butter before your better half sees it.

 Quick Dinner Fixins: Flank Steak with Peanut Butter Noodles